reserve-protocol/token-zapper/README.md

 ## Running unit tests

-You can run the unit tests by running `npm run test-unit`
+You can run the unit tests by running `npm run test:unit`

 ## Running integration tests